 Dartmouth College is a nonprofit private school that has a fair number of degree programs available for students to choose from.
-The school is located in Hanover, NH, in a predominately rural area.
+The school is located in Hanover, NH, in a predominantly rural area.
 Approximately 6,100 students are enrolled yearly at Dartmouth College.

 Students can select from many areas of study, including:

 The admissions process will begin with the submission of an application, school records, and test scores, which are then evaluated by the admissions office.
 Students may take either the SAT or ACT exam scores to be considered for admissions at Dartmouth College.
 A score between 2050 - 2360 on the SAT, or 30 - 34 for the ACT is common among admitted students.
 Only 12% of applicants are accepted to the school due to the high volume of applicants for the limited enrollment spots.
 More information on admissions can be found at dartmouth.edu.